Memorial to the Murdered Jews of Europe: Interpretations

 According to Eisenman's project text, the stelae are designed to produce an uneasy, confusing atmosphere, and the whole sculpture aims to represent a supposedly ordered system that has lost touch with human reason.
 The Memorial to the Murdered Jews of Europe Foundation official English website states that the design represents a radical approach to the traditional concept of a memorial, partly because Eisenman said the number and design of the monument had no symbolic significance.

-However, observers have noted the memorial's resemblance to a cemetery.
+However, observers have noted the memorial's resemblance to a Jewish cemetery.
 The abstract installation leaves room for interpretation, the most common being that of a graveyard.
 "The memorial evokes a graveyard for those who were unburied or thrown into unmarked pits, and several uneasily tilting stelae suggest an old, untended, or even desecrated cemetery."
 Many visitors have claimed that from outside the memorial, the field of grey slabs resemble rows of coffins.
 While each stone slab is approximately the size and width of a coffin, Eisenman has denied any intention to resemble any form of a burial site.
 The memorial's grid can be read as both an extension of the streets that surround the site and an unnerving evocation of the rigid discipline and bureaucratic order that kept the killing machine grinding along.
 Wolfgang Thierse, the president of Germany's parliament the Bundestag, described the piece as a place where people can grasp "what loneliness, powerlessness and despair mean".
 Thierse talked about the memorial as creating a type of mortal fear in the visitor.
 Visitors have described the monument as isolating, triggered by the massive blocks of concrete, barricading the visitor from street noise and sights of Berlin.